 We assess and respond to media based on the urgency and relevance of the enquiry and if aligned with our aims and if we are best placed, or able, to respond effectively.

 We undertake to assess and, where appropriate, action media requests in a timely manner in order to maintain positive media relations, endeavouring to be proactive and responsive in our communication activities.
-All inquiries should be directed in the first instance to the Communications Manager, Liz Price, at [email protected].
+All inquiries should be directed in the first instance to the Head of Communications and Engagement, Liz Price, at [email protected] or [email protected]

 Press releases and statements are published on the News section of our website so that they may be easily accessed by the media and the general public.